torvalds/linux/Documentation/hid/intel-ish-hid.rst

 There can be multiple sensor clients and clients for calibration function.

-To ease implementation and allow independent drivers to handle each client, this transport layer takes advantage of Linux Bus driver model.
+To ease implementation and allow independent drivers to handle each client, this transport layer takes advantage of GNU/Linux Bus driver model.
 Each client is registered as device on the transport bus (ishtp bus).

 Enumeration sequence of messages: